AdguardTeam/AGLint/README.md

 ## Development & Contribution

 Please read the [CONTRIBUTING.md][contributing-url] file for details on how to contribute to this project.
+Releases are automated via GitHub Actions, see [DEPLOYMENT.md](DEPLOYMENT.md) for the release pipeline.

 ## Ideas & Questions